Planet Half-Life: PHLWiki

-In June 2006, Planet Half-Life began its own wiki project.
-To date, the PHLWiki contains over a hundred articles dealing with fictional Half-Life characters, creatures and locations in an in-universe, encyclopedic form as well as real life articles on mods, player terminology and strategy guides.
-The in-universe and real life articles are kept separately, although they can be linked to each other.
+In June 2006, Planet Half-Life began its own wiki project based on MediaWiki.
+The PHLWiki contained over a hundred articles dealing with fictional Half-Life characters, creatures and locations in an in-universe, encyclopedic form as well as real life articles on mods, player terminology and strategy guides.
 Before being announced publicly, most of the existing pages, particularly articles making up the fictional encyclopedia, were written by PHL staff writers.
-The PHLWiki is open to public viewing and editing.
+The PHLWiki has since shut down.

 Site hosting

-Planet Half-Life also offers free web hosting for Half-Life themed websites.
-The web hosting is regulated through GameSpy, though the address of hosted sites is a subset of the Planet Half-Life domain.
+Planet Half-Life also offered free web hosting for Half-Life themed websites.
+The web hosting was regulated through GameSpy, though the address of hosted sites were subsets of the Planet Half-Life domain.
 This was a major attraction of the site in its early days and many original Half-Life mod teams took advantage of the offer.
 However this feature has not been utilized nearly as much since the release of Half-Life 2.
 A directory of the old sites still exists, although most have been abandoned by their creators.